Last Updated on June 24, 2026

 Tarpon

-Tarpon (the “Silver King”) are catch-and-release fish in Texas, valued for their spectacular jumps and raw power.
-They migrate along the beachfront and into passes during summer, with fish regularly exceeding 100 pounds.
-The Texas record is 229 pounds, caught in 2017.
+Tarpon (the “Silver King”) are catch-and-release fish in Texas, prized for their spectacular jumps and raw power.
+They migrate along the beachfront and into passes during the summer, and fish regularly exceed 100 pounds.
+The Texas record is 229 pounds, set in 2017.

 Peak season: Summer.
 See the full calendar →